Have you ever wondered why body builders tend to have such curved, sculpted necks?

 - Stand up straight.

-- With your fists clenched together, lift your arms as high as you can while bending your elbows, keeping your hands close to the front of your body.
+- With your fists clenched, pull up your fists as high as you can while bending your elbows, keeping your hands close to the front of your body.

 - Hold for a count of two.

-- Release your arms back into a relaxed position, fists still together.
+- Release your arms back into a relaxed position, fists still clenched.

-The key is to “really concentrate on pushing the shoulders together” during the exercise, Gammons says.
+The key with the pushup is to “really concentrate on pushing the shoulders together” during the exercise, Gammons says.
 “Make your middle and lower trapezius work to do the job.”

-Tearing or straining the trapezius does not happen very often, Kovacs says.
+Tearing or straining the trapezius doesn’t happen very often, Kovacs says.
 It usually only happens to bodybuilders who attempt to work the trapezius with too much weight.

 Gammons notes that, as with any exercise, you should start gently when working your trapezius.
 Don’t overdo it.

 A healthy trapezius is not just for the fittest of the fit.
-Pregnant women often struggle with a changing center of gravity that pulls them forward, so they need a strong trapezius to hold them back.
-Older adults can also benefit from having a strong trapezius muscle when they begin to experience challenges with balance.
+Pregnant women often struggle with a changing center of gravity that pulls them forward, so they need a strong trapezius to help balance them back.
+Older adults can also benefit from having a strong trapezius muscle when they begin to experience balance challenges.

 “When most people think of the trapezius, they think of a bodybuilder’s mature neck muscle,” Kovacs says.
 “But it does much more than control neck movement.
-It is very important when picking something up off the ground or lifting anything.”
+The muscle is very important when picking something up off the ground or lifting anything.”